 Applicants who are admitted will be placed in the unconditional admission status if they meet one of the following:

-- Unconditional admission to the Graduate School, a minimum score of 148 on the verbal section and a minimum score of 141 on the quantitative section of the GRE, and a minimum cumulative graduate grade point average of 3.25 on 12 or more hours with no grade less than a "B".
+- Unconditional admission to the Graduate School and a minimum cumulative graduate grade point average of 3.25 on 12 or more hours with no grade less than a “B”.

 Conditional Admission Status